 - Lucky Buns, 2000 18th St. NW

 Craving a late-night sandwich?
-Lucky Buns takes flavors from all over the world to craft their beef burgers and chicken sandwiches, ranging from $10-$15.
+Lucky Buns takes flavors from all over the world to craft their beef burgers and chicken sandwiches, ranging from $10 to $15.
 The “Bun Mi,” for example, comes with grilled tandoori chicken and pickled daikon, and customers have the option of getting their sandwich over a crunchy salad instead of a bun.

 - The Diner, 2453 18th St. NW

-Open 24/7, the Diner serves classic comfort food with a modern spin.
-They offer a little of everything from chili to a BLT to breakfast favorites like omelets and pancakes, and many items are around $10.
+Open 24/7, the Diner has for years served classic comfort food with a modern spin.
+They offer a little of everything from chili to a BLT to breakfast favorites like omelets and pancakes, with many items around $10.